magaliek/dat152-project2/README.md

 ### TODOs:
 1. Copy your solutions from Task 2 to this project.
 2. Secure the API endpoints you created in Task 0 and Task 1 by using @PreAuthorize(“has Authority(‘…’)”)
-3. Provide support for super admin to assign and revoke roles (SUPER_ADMIN, ADMIN, USER) from specific users.
+3. Implement the APIs for super admin to assign and revoke roles (SUPER_ADMIN, ADMIN, USER) from specific users.
 To achieve this task: You will update the two methods to assign and revoke roles for specific users in the AdminUserController and AdminUserService classes.

 The API support should use query parameter to achieve this task such as	`/users/{id}?role=`
 -	Update the method to “Assign role”: updateUserRole(id, role)